 3. File an appeal if the formulary exception is denied

-If the drug plan denies the request for a formulary exception, you can file a request for a new decision on the initial rejection.
+If the drug plan denies your request for a formulary exception, you can file a new decision request on the initial rejection.
+Here’s more info on the Medicare Prescription drug appeals & grievances

 4. Switch to a different Medicare prescription drug plan